Riekr/jloga/README.md

 ## Future and licensing
 This software is free as in speech, do whatever you want with it.

-As a spare time project this source base is updated only when needed, don't expect fast response times to bug/issues or requests.
+As a spare time project sources are updated only when possible, don't expect fast response times to bug/issues or requests.
 I'll do my best anyway.

 ### Used libraries includes:
 - FlatLaf - Flat Look and Feel ([home](https://www.formdev.com/flatlaf/) - [license](https://github.com/JFormDesigner/FlatLaf/blob/main/LICENSE))